-John, an accounts payable clerk, has worked at his company Zoom Inc. for ten years.
-Last year, he accidentally sent two check payments to the same company for the same invoice.
-He called the vendor, and they quickly returned the second check.
-While he was embarrassed about the mistake, he realized–in the course of these events–that had the check not been returned, no one would have noticed.
+John, an accounts payable clerk, works for Zoom Inc. Last year, he accidentally sent two checks to the same company for the same invoice.
+To recover the second disbursement, John called the vendor, and they quickly returned the extra payment.
+While he was embarrassed about his mistake, he realized that had he not recovered the check, no one would have noticed.

 John has the itch to buy a new BMW.
-He has saved some money, but he needs more–much more.
-Where could he get the additional funds?
-And then he remembers the prior year double payment, and an idea comes to him.
+He saved some money, but he needs more–much more.
+Then he remembers the accidental double payment and has an epiphany.
 Yeah…that might work.

-John intentionally pays the company’s vendor River Merchants, Inc. twice for the same invoice of $47,540.
-The checks are signed electronically by computer, so no one is physically inspecting the checks before mailing.
-John’s coworker, Liz, mails the checks; so he can’t just steal the second check before they are sent out.
+John intentionally pays the company’s vendor, River Merchants, twice for the same invoice of $47,540.
+The checks are signed electronically by computer, so no one is physically inspecting the checks or invoices.
+Liz, John’s coworker, mails all vendor payments.
+Consequently, he can’t steal the second check before mailing.

-Liz mails the checks on Wednesday.
-The next day John calls River Merchants, Inc. saying, “Sorry, but I just realized I sent two payments to you for the same invoice.
+Liz mails the checks.
+The next day John calls River Merchants saying, “Sorry, but I just realized I sent two payments to you for the same invoice.
 Would you please return the second check?
 My address is…”

 No one is monitoring the accounts payable process.
-While the company did implement a sound policy of having a second person mail the checks, no one is reviewing check disbursements for double payments.
+While the company did implement the policy of having a second person mail the checks, no one is reviewing check disbursements for double payments.

 Periodically download the check register to Excel; you only need the following columns: